 On the original list (which included Deep Purple’s ‘Hush’), we declared Jon Lord the “lord of the Hammond.”
 The readers agreed, demanding more great tracks from Jon and the band.
 More than any other Purple song, the readers said they loved and needed this revved-up classic.
 ‘Highway Star’ is a great choice, given Lord’s diesel-burning organ and Johann Sebastian Bach-inspired solo after the second verse.

 The readers could not stand by and watch as Rick Wakeman went unrepresented on the original list of the Top 10 Organ Songs.
-‘Roundabout’ turned out to be the most popular choice – a solid pick, considering that it sort of announced his presence as Yes’s new keyboard man (it was the lead track and single from ‘Fragile,’ his first album with the prog-rockers).
+‘Roundabout’ turned out to be the most popular choice – a solid pick, considering that it sort of announced his presence as Yes’ new keyboard man (it was the lead track and single from ‘Fragile,’ his first album with the prog-rockers).
 Wakeman’s work is positively scintillating throughout, from zooming interludes to atmospheric passages played against other musicians.
 Does this song belong here?
 Well, you know the band’s name.

 Although this was one of the most-noticed omissions by the readers, there was also a bit of debate as to whether ‘No Quarter’ belonged on the list at all.
 As some readers noted, John Paul Jones’s rippling keyboard part was achieved by playing an electric piano through a synthesizer.
-Feel free to offer dissenters no quarter, but the murky greatness of this Zeppelin epic is enough for most of us to say that an electric piano is close enough to qualify.
+Feel free to offer dissenters no quarter, but the murky greatness of this Led Zeppelin epic is enough for most of us to say that an electric piano is close enough to qualify.

-Far and away, the most common response to “what’s missing from this list of the Top 10 Organ Songs?” was a refrain of ‘In-A-Gadda-Da-Vida’!
+Far and away, the most common response to “What’s missing from this list of the Top 10 Organ Songs?” was a refrain of Iron Butterfly's ‘In-A-Gadda-Da-Vida’!
 There’s no explanation, other than maybe we just lost our minds during the three-minute drum solo.
 Doug Ingle’s church organ not only heralds the 17-minute-plus track, it’s key to the epic scope of ‘In-A-Gadda-Da-Vida’ – or as Reverend Lovejoy calls it, ‘In the Garden of Eden’ by I. Ron Butterfly.